yale-p2med/SARC_BAL/README.md

 ## Supervised Analysis

 ### Gene Lists
-Under the Supervised_Analysis/gene_lists folder, we provide the list of associated genes identified for each given clinical trait.
+Under the `Supervised_Analysis/gene_lists` folder, we provide the list of associated genes identified for each given clinical trait.
 There are three types of association tests as follows:

 * Spearman test for continuous/ordinal clinical traits.
 Files are named as TraitName_spearman_fdr0.05.txt.
-For example, DLCO%PRED_

 * Wilcoxon rank sum test for binary clinical traits.
 Files are named as TraitName_wilcoxon_fdr0.05.txt.